Welcome to NMU!

 4. Flight Information

-- Winter 2022 semester: Arrive on Tuesday, January 4.
-Orientation will begin on Wednesday, January 5.
+- Winter 2023 semester: Arrive on Tuesday, January 10.
+Orientation will begin on Wednesday, January 11.
+(Please do not arrive earlier.
+There are limited facilities open on campus during this time.)

 NOTE: You will be charged approximately $30.00 per day until your housing contract starts on the Thursday of your orientation week.